OPEN THURSDAY, FRIDAY, SATURDAY & SUNDAY • 11:00 AM to 4:00 PM

 The Howling Reporter Magazine

-Four times a year we publish a beautiful, full-color magazine for our Howling Supporters!
-This 16-page publication contains news pertaining to the rescues, upcoming events, and opportunities to participate as a supporter; educational information; and features that support our three principles—rescue, sanctuary, and education.
+Twice a year we publish a beautiful, full-color magazine for our Howling Supporters!
+This publication contains news pertaining to the rescues, upcoming events, and opportunities to participate as a supporter; educational information; and features that support our three principles—rescue, sanctuary, and education.